lnvglr/character-diversion/character-diversion.md

 The benefit of recorded and structured discourse is that people can learn from it without engaging in it.
 The discourse lives, on the other hand, from participation.
 The user experience in respect to the discourse needs to properly summarize and display the status quo of the discourse as well as shouw an easy entry point for engagement.

+#### Opinion

+While the discourse is the structure that defines the topic an dholds the conversation together, the opinions are what bring this structure to life.

+When I started with the design, opinions were merely comments, connected to glyphs and axes spectra.
+In the spirit of Jeff Atwood's comment about Stack Exchange, I had to consider how this element needed to be designed.
+Should opinions be forced to be concise and efficient by limiting the richness of the editor and reorganizeing the ordering through a voting system?
+Or would this limit the livelyness of the discourse?

+I decided that opinions in fact needed more prominence.

+##### How are threads treated?

+Threads are sub-conversations that can evolve below a comment.
+They can be very helpful in multi-faceted conversations with many participants.
+Threads can, however, also reduce the overview over a conversation, and lead away from the topic.

+A question that came up was whether to consider comments below opinions as another kind of data, or to trat comments like opinions that are linked to other opinions.

 ### Features

 #### Linking Opinions to Glyphs